Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 A distinctive pillar of rock, 10 m tall, stands on the beach just north of the swimming pool - it is called Þrjátíudalastapi.
 The name Þrjátíudalastapi - Thirty Dollar Pillar of Rock refers to an old account - a skillful climber mounted the pillar of rock and left 30 dollars on top with the instructions that the person who could climb the pillar would get the money.

-Do not climb this pillar of rock though, it was mounted by experienced climbers.
+Do not climb this pillar of rock, though, as it was mounted by experienced climbers.

 Þrjátíudalastapi rock

 Now we have to drive back the same way as the road ends by the farm Fell close by.
-We decided on making a day trip to this part of the Strandir area and stay at Hotel Laugarhóll, but you can also stay here for longer at f.ex.
-Hotel Djúpavík.
+We decided to make a day trip to this part of the Strandir area and stay at Hotel Laugarhóll, but you can also stay here for longer, e.g., Hotel Djúpavík.

 Ingólfsfjörður